Mark Ross-Lonergan

 Research Interest

-Mark joins the Columbia Physics Department in January 2025 as an Assistant Professor, having spent 3 years as an Oppenheimer Distinguished Fellow at Los Alamos National Lab.
-This is in fact a return to Columbia, as he worked as an experimental physics Postdoc here after obtaining his PhD in Neutrino Phenomenology, from the Institute of Particle Physics Phenomenology (IPPP) in the University of Durham, UK.
-His background in theory and phenomenology, both from his PhD and Masters from University of Cambridge, still plays a pivotal role in his work today.
+Mark joined the Columbia Physics Department in January 2025 as an Assistant Professor, following three years as an Oppenheimer Distinguished Fellow at Los Alamos National Laboratory.
+His arrival marks a return to Columbia: he previously worked here as a postdoctoral researcher in experimental neutrino physics after completing his PhD in Neutrino Phenomenology at the Institute for Particle Physics Phenomenology (IPPP) at Durham University in the UK.
+His background in theory and phenomenology, including his PhD work and earlier master’s studies at the University of Cambridge, continues to play a central role in his research today.